 Faculty members in the University of Denver's Graduate School of Social Work (GSSW) conduct research in diverse substantive areas affecting individuals, families, and communities.

 Research during 2015-2016

-GSSW faculty received 29 external research and training grants and contracts, totaling approximately $3.7 million dollars during 2013-2014.
-Faculty investigations addressed children, youth and families, youth development and adolescent behavior, gerontology, health and mental health, the human-animal connection, neighborhoods and communities, international development, education, and multicultural studies.
+GSSW faculty received 28 external research and training grants and contracts, totaling approximately $5.8 million during 2014-2015.
+Faculty investigations addressed children, youth and families, positive youth development and adolescent behavior, gerontology, health and mental health, the human-animal connection, neighborhoods and communities, international development, education, and multicultural studies.

 External funding sources

-External funding for faculty research and training projects came from a variety of federal and state sources in 2013-2014.
-Among the largest contributors were:
+External funding for faculty research and training projects came from a variety of federal, state and foundation sources.
+Some of the larger funders included: